AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Send and Receive Messages/agora_chat_send_receive_message_ios.md

                      								                  body:body
                                                        ext:messageExt];
 message.chatType = AgoraChatTypeChat;
 // Set the chat type as Group chat.
-You can also set is as chat (one-to-one chat) or chat room.
+You can also set it as chat (one-to-one chat) or chat room.
 // message.chatType = AgoraChatTypeGroupChat;
 // Sends the message
 [[AgoraChatClient sharedClient].chatManager sendMessage:message